ehecker/spaceflix/README.md

 ## Technologies

 Spaceflix is built with <strong>Ruby on Rails</strong> on the backend and <strong>React/Redux</strong> on the frontend.
 User and movie information is stored in a <strong>PostgreSQL</strong> database and <strong>AWS S3</strong> is used for cloud storage of image and video files.
 Secure user authentication is implemented without any dedicated authentication libraries, but user passwords are stored securely in hashed + salted format with assistance from BCrypt.
-The application is additionally supported by Webpack, JQuery, and Jbuilder.
+The application is additionally supported by Webpack, jQuery, and Jbuilder.

 ## Technical Challenges
 ### Authorizing AWS S3 Requests with proper expiration guidelines